-The client's vision for Café Sant was to create a versatile space that effortlessly transitioned from a breakfast-focused café during the day to a sophisticated fast-casual restaurant and wine bar in the evenings.
-Inspired by this vision, we embarked on a journey to bring it to life.
+When ordering the interior design of a restaurant, the owner of Cafe Sant wanted to create a versatile space that could easily transform from a breakfast-oriented brunch café during the day into a sophisticated fast-casual restaurant and a wine bar in the evenings.

-Materials and finishes played a crucial role in the project's success.
-We repurposed existing elements, such as restoring and re-laying Italian parquet flooring, to preserve the space's timeless elegance.
-The creative use of cork, stainless steel, and painted MDF in the decor and finishes added a contemporary touch, while maintaining an inviting and warm atmosphere.
+Materials and finishes played a significant role in the success of the project.
+We utilized existing elements, such as restoring and re-laying Italian parquet flooring, to maintain the timeless elegance of the space.
+The use of cork, stainless steel and painted MDF in the décor and finishes brought a modern touch while maintaining an inviting and warm atmosphere.

-The color palette of Café Sant was carefully chosen to reflect the brand's identity and the surrounding natural landscape.
-Earthy tones, warm neutrals, and subtle pops of color create a sense of harmony and tranquility, immersing patrons in a serene environment.
+The color palette of the restaurant's interior was carefully selected to reflect the brand's personality and the surrounding natural landscape.
+Earthy tones, warm neutral shades and subtle splashes of color create a sense of harmony and tranquility, immersing visitors in a serene environment.

-Every piece of furniture was selected to align with the café's format and design concept.
-Notable highlights include a six-meter-long bar counter crafted from seamless, curved stainless steel sheets, and a zigzag-shaped double-sided sofa-bench that elegantly divides the space.
+Each piece of furniture was selected in accordance with the format of the café and the design concept.
+A six-meter bar counter made of seamless curved stainless steel sheets and a zigzag double-sided sofa bench dividing the space deserve special attention.

 Russia, Omsk, st. Lenina, 6